My Ideal LiteSpeed Cache Settings for WordPress Websites

 Flexbox Container = ACTIVE

-According to Elementor, with Flexbox Containers, you can add as many widgets as you want into one container.
-You can then alter each widget’s width, height, and order to fill the container’s available space best.
+According to Elementor, you can add as many widgets as you want to one container with Flexbox Containers.
+You can then alter each widget’s width, height, and order to best fill the container’s available space.
 Finally, these settings are responsive to mobile phones, tablets, etc.

 Flexbox Containers correlate to everything I covered earlier, including Grid Containers, DOM output, asset loading, and CSS loading.
 By designing your website with flexbox containers instead of regular sections and columns, you will: